 “Boys are so much easier than girls,” I complained.

 We got up and paid the bill.
 Tina and Pete took us around to say hi to the original summer gang of 1973.
 They remembered I had promised to visit.
-“What took you so long, Huerto?” some asked.
+“What took you so long, Huerto?” one asked.

 “You know, Tina.
 Always putting me off.”

 Finally we were at her house.
 Her dad actually seemed happy to see me with my improved high school Spanish.
 I told him we were singing at St Patrick’s on Easter and invited their family to come.
 He thanked me and wished me well.
 No leaving the neighborhood was his rule.
-Tina’s little brother, Beto, acted shy, until I slapped him around, telling him to stay away from the gangs.
+Tina’s little brother, Beto, acted shy.
+I slapped him around, telling him to stay away from the gangs.
 Then he hugged me, calling me ‘hermano.’
 We left, walking Pete to his house.
 He felt comfortable enough to put an arm on both our shoulders as we walked up his stoop.

 “Better pay her more attention, Huerto.
 I might move in on your amiga,” he advised me.

 “There’s no prize for second place, Pete,” I kidded him.

 “She’ll never be second in my heart,” he admitted and blushed.

 “Timing, my friend,” I advised.